 When a validator performs a duty, such as signing an attestation or a sync committee message, this is broadcast to the network.
 Other nodes pick it up and package the message into an aggregate and later a block.
 The block is included in the canonical chain and a reward is given two epochs (~13 minutes) later.

-The monitor tracks these actions and will log each step at the
+The monitor tracks each of these actions and will in detailed mode log each step at the

-INF level.
-If any step is missed, a
+If any step is missed (irrespective of detail mode), a

 NOT log is shown instead.